GoblinArchives/LiminalHorror/Third Party License.md

 You **may:**

-- Use, copy, and modify the text of **SRD v.3.0: Liminal Horror Deluxe Edition (currently in development)**.
-This SRD will follow a more traditional System Reference Document structure with curated content and advice on use.
+- Use, copy, and modify the text of [SRD v.3.0: Liminal Horror Deluxe Edition](https://liminalhorrorrpg.com/srd/).
+This SRD deviates from a traditional System Reference Document structure and instead is a design document that includes curated content and advice on use.
 The Deluxe Edition is a copyrighted work (since the original text was rewritten) but the SRD is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
 - Use, copy, and modify the text of [SRD v.2.0: Liminal Horror Investigators](https://liminalhorrorrpg.com/srdv2/).
 - Use, copy, and modify the text of [SRD v.1.0: Liminal Horror Legacy Edition](https://liminalhorrorrpg.com/srdv1/).
 Liminal Horror Legacy Edition is licensed under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 - Use, reference, and modify the game rules and mechanics.